robotical/OpenWRT-HubPlusConfig/README.md

    * The page now shows the command hub homepage
    * The link to ScratchX works and loads the extension properly
 8. Now run `./install-wifi.sh`.
 This will overwrite the router's wifi config, asking for a `Y` confirmation beore committing.
-9. The root password and new SSIDs, WiFi passwords are set.
+9. The new SSIDs and WiFi passwords are set.
+10. Set a root password, this can be done like so: `passwd root -d "martyrocks"`.
+Alternately, do this through the config web interface, or leave it to the customer!
-10. Reboot the router and check that http://192.168.8.1 comes back up, that the SSIDs are now `martyHubPlus-5G` and `martyHubPlus-2G` adn the WiFi password `martyrocks` works.
+11. Reboot the router and check that http://192.168.8.1 comes back up, that the SSIDs are now `martyHubPlus-5G` and `martyHubPlus-2G` adn the WiFi password `martyrocks` works.
-11. Fin!
+13. Fin!

 Stuff